Skip to content

 Connection Type: USB Type-C

 On top of this, the monitor can be purchased either as a DIY kit (which doesn’t require soldering) or fully assembled.
 Both options have advantages, and I love choosing which kit I would prefer to purchase.
 The DIY kit is $60 cheaper if you want to save money.
-However, if you buy the monitor already assembled, it will come with a range of certifications, a 12-month warranty, and a lab report from AirGradient that shows the accuracy of the monitor.
+However, if you buy the monitor already assembled, it will come with a range of certifications, a 12-month warranty, and a lab report from AirGradient that shows the parts perform as intended.

-Another advantage of the AirGradient ONE is that the components used are high-quality and from trusted manufacturers.
-The particle sensor is a Plantower PMS5003, which has appeared in ample studies and research papers.
+Another advantage of the AirGradient ONE is that the high-quality components are from trusted manufacturers.
+The particle sensor is a Plantower PMS5003 (the same used in PurpleAir monitors), which has appeared in ample studies and research papers.
 For CO2, VOCs, and NOx, sensors from the trusted companies Senseair and Sensirion are used.
 Considering the price (especially for the DIY monitor), the AirGradient ONE has some of the most accurate sensors in this price range.

 While the AirGradient ONE can be integrated into various smart home networks with some technical know-how, it also comes with a web dashboard for anyone who doesn’t want to tinker with their device.
 The air quality monitor will connect to WiFi and upload its data to a web dashboard, which can be accessed from anywhere with an Internet connection.
 If you use other AirGradient monitors, such as the outdoor Open Air, or monitors from other companies, such as IQAir, AirThings and Atmo, you can also see the data from these monitors on this dashboard.